-&lt;sup>1 The Interim Final Rules provide some notable exceptions to the affiliation rules, including for the accommodation and food services sector.
+1 The Interim Final Rules provide some notable exceptions to the affiliation rules, including for the accommodation and food services sector.

-There is currently debate about how to interpret this seemingly inconsistent guidance.
+There is currently some debate about how to interpret this seemingly inconsistent guidance.

-Some have read the reference in FAQ # 44 to foreign affiliates to mean that an applicant must include worldwide employees of foreign affiliates, and the SBA, in considering eligibility, will disregard the reference in the original rule that would otherwise limit counting to U.S.- resident employees.
+Some commentators have read the reference in FAQ # 44 to "foreign affiliates" to mean that an applicant must include worldwide employees of foreign affiliates, and that the SBA, in considering eligibility, will disregard the reference in the original rule that would otherwise limit counting to U.S.-resident employees.
 It may be another attempt by the SBA to block previously eligible companies which have been publicly perceived as too large to properly qualify for the PPP program, similar to SBA guidance backtracking eligibility for public companies.

-Under another interpretation though, FAQ # 44 can be read consistently with previous statements that employees will only be counted if they reside in the United States.
-For example, when it says that all employees of foreign and U.S. affiliates must be counted, it may mean that if a U.S. company has employees that reside in the U.S., and a foreign affiliate of that U.S. company has employees that reside in the U.S., those two sets of U.S. residing employees must be counted together.
-Outside of FAQ #44, the SBA has fairly consistently included the language counting employees only to the extent they reside in the U.S. for the 500 or fewer employee size standard, and this interpretation would be consistent with those other statements.
+However this position may unnecessarily lead many eligible companies from utilizing the PPP program to obtain badly needed liquidity.
+Where possible, guidance should be read as consistent with, not contradictory to, the rules, and under another interpretation, FAQ # 44 can be read consistently with previous statements that employees will only be counted if they reside in the United States.
+For example, when it says that all employees of foreign and U.S. affiliates must be counted, it may mean that if a U.S. company has employees that reside in the U.S., and a foreign affiliate of that U.S. company has employees that reside in the U.S. residing employees must be counted together.
+Outside of FAQ #44, the SBA has fairly consistently included the language counting employees only to the extent they reside in the U.S. for the 500 or fewer employee size standard, and this interpretation would be in line with those other statements.
 Furthermore, Question #44 does not specifically address the question of employees not resident in the United States - it is about affiliation.
 The SBA may just have left out the additional residency language inadvertently since that was not the core issue of the question.

-Therefore, there are two viable interpretations of whether employees that reside outside the U.S. must be counted.
+Therefore, while the SBA guidance with respect to the fewer than 500 employee size standard adds uncertainty with respect to how employees that reside outside the U.S. must be counted from the SBA's perspective, there remains a strong argument for the position that under the rules only employees that reside in the United States should be considered.
 While the SBA has been frequently updating its FAQs, it is unclear at this point whether additional guidance will be forthcoming.